numberninecms/numberninecms.github.io/docs/developers/features.md

 * Split the view in many controllers with components
 * Components and shortcodes as services
 * Extensibility through events
-* High performance with Redis caching
+* High performance with Redis caching and optimized queries

 ### Content